ethhub-io/ethhub/using-ethereum/running-a-node/README.md

 # Running a Node

 #### What is a light node?
-The light node listens to full nodes it is connected to and only receives relevant Blockchain data periodically.
-Light nodes are useful for low capacity devices, such as embeded devices or mobile phones, which can't afford to store multiple dozen Gigabytes of data.
+A light node listens to full nodes it is connected to and only receives relevant Blockchain data periodically.
+Light nodes are useful for low capacity devices, such as embeded devices or mobile phones, which can't afford to store multiple dozen Gigabytes of blockchain data.

 #### What is a full node?
 Full nodes are responsible for maintaining the balance of the Blockchain.
-They receive new transactions and blocks, all while participating in their validation.
-Considering their validative responsibilities, they are required to hold more precise records of the Blockchain when compared to light nodes, which are only there to listen to full nodes.
+They receive new transactions and blocks, all while participating in block validation.
+Considering a full nodes validative responsibilities, they are required to hold more precise records of the Blockchain when compared to light nodes - which are only there to listen to full nodes.

 #### What are the simplest commands for running a light node and full node?
 Light node: